-Compliance of the LSP development with bush fire protection performance criteria and associated acceptable solutions is documented in the compliance checklist (Appendix 1).
+Compliance of the proposed development with bush fire protection performance criteria and associated acceptable solutions is detailed in Section 5 and documented in a completed compliance checklist contained in Appendix 1.

-4.4 Classifying the Bushfire Attack Level (BAL)
+4.2.3 Classifying the Bushfire Attack Level (BAL)

-This procedure, as outlined in PFBFP Guidelines and AS 3959-2009, uses a combination of the state-adopted Fire Danger Index rating of FDI 80, vegetation class, slope and the distance maintained between proposed development areas and predominant vegetation to specify the BAL.
-Based on the specified BAL, construction requirements for proposed buildings can then be assigned.
+This procedure, as outlined in PFBFP Guidelines and AS 3959-2009, uses a combination of the WA Fire Danger Index rating of FDI 80, vegetation class, effective slope and the separation distance to specify the BAL.
+Based on the specified BAL, construction requirements for proposed buildings can be assigned.